t-mac81/forkify-tm/README.md

 ## What I Learned From This Project

--Async/Await/Promise usage<br />
+- Async/Await/Promise usage
--use of the Model-View-Controller architecture<br />
+- use of the Model-View-Controller architecture
--import and export basics for better file organization<br />
+- import and export basics for better file organization
--using parcel as a bundler for creating a production build<br />
+- using parcel as a bundler for creating a production build
--how beneficial and efficient frameworks such as react are vs using vanilla javascript for pagination, modals etc.
+- how beneficial and efficient frameworks such as react are vs using vanilla javascript for pagination, modals etc.

 ## Installation